 In a previous interview, you mentioned your first designs came out of ideas for dresses you personally wish you had but didn’t yet exist.
 Does your current work still come from your desire to fill a perceived void?

 Yes.
 It’s really hard to do it any other way.
 Now we have a pretty big library of styles, so we use those as jumping off points and build from them.
 But in general, when I’m thinking of ideas, I’m selfishly thinking of myself on a date and what I want to be wearing.
 Because I date a lot.
-[Laughs.]FTP_Issue_07a_web-05As you’ve gotten more successful, you’ve started to design for other labels like Bass shoes and Kmart.
+[Laughs.]As you’ve gotten more successful, you’ve started to design for other labels like Bass shoes and Kmart.
 Have you felt any outside pressure to compromise your vision?

 Yes.
 It’s such a tough balance of finding stuff we want to make and also making sure it’s sellable to the brand’s audience.
 All of these buyers have a very clear-cut vision of who their customer is, so we’re constantly trying to figure out how to appeal to that customer without feeling like we’re selling out.